 MISSION STATEMENT AND VISION

-The mission of the SCFHOF is to honor South Carolina football legends, and to support player career transitions and the positive development of our youth and community.
+The mission of the SCFHOF is to honor the state of South Carolina’s football legends, and to be a catalyst for youth, workforce, and community development.

-We are a 501 (c)(3) tax exempt non-profit organization.
+The SCFHOF is a charitable organization.
 We honor athletes, coaches, business, and media professionals connected to South Carolina who have made a significant and positive impact through football.
 We help promote and support the game of football and those who play it.
 Our Business Connect program provides players with collective wisdom from football alumni to support and encourage their transition to life beyond football.
 In 2018, we added the Bridge Builder program that is supporting the next steps of our youth in Greenville County with the assistance of the Regional Workforce Advisor.
 We encourage the support of football and our community and annually present a Humanitarian of the Year Award.
 We acknowledge the thread of football that intertwines with nearly all facets of life in the great state of South Carolina.

 Any person who played, coached, wrote about or otherwise supported football at the highest of levels and either (i) did so in South Carolina, or (ii) did so elsewhere, but is a native of South Carolina, is eligible for consideration.
 The SCFHOF Board of Directors have the right to determine eligibility and those being honored in a given year.

 The SCFHOF, its support, and its programs are maintained, developed, and managed, in part, pursuant to an agreement with Wyatt Sports, LLC d/b/a Wyatt Sports Marketing.